FStarLang/fstar-vscode-assistant/README.md

 For each line of the document for which the user explicitly requested checking F* indicates the checking status with an icon in the gutter on the left of the editor pane.

-There are three kinds of gutter icons:
+There are four kinds of gutter icons:

+1. An eye icon: This line was flychecked.
+You can choose to disable this in the user settings (see below).

-1. A check mark: This line was fully checked
+2. A check mark: This line was fully checked

-2. An hourglass: This line is currently being processed by F*
+3. An hourglass: This line is currently being processed by F* for full checking

-3. A question mark: This line was processed by F*, but the user instructed F* to only light check it.
+4. A question mark: This line was processed by F*, but the user instructed F* to only light check it.
+You can choose to disable this in the user settings (see below).

 #### Basic Navigation